till0r/archguide/README.md

 ### Verify worked
 	reboot

 After rebooting, make sure UEFI/BIOS has secure boot turned on.
 Sometimes it is still turned off after booting into setup mode.
-Reboot and enter UEFI/BIOS to correct if you find that Secure Boot is disabled .
+Reboot and enter UEFI/BIOS to correct if you find that Secure Boot is disabled.

 	sbctl status